awsdocs/aws-lambda-developer-guide/doc_source/configuration-vpc.md

 --vpc-config SubnetIds=[],SecurityGroupIds=[]
 ```

-## Internet and Service Access for VPC\-Connected Functions<a name="vpc-internet"></a>
+## Internet and service access for VPC\-connected functions<a name="vpc-internet"></a>

 By default, Lambda runs your functions in a secure VPC with access to AWS services and the internet\.
 The VPC is owned by Lambda and does not connect to your account's default VPC\.
 When you connect a function to a VPC in your account, it does not have access to the internet unless your VPC provides access\.

 **Note**
 Several services offer [VPC endpoints](https://docs.aws.amazon.com/vpc/latest/userguide/vpc-endpoints.html)\.
 You can use VPC endpoints to connect to AWS services from within a VPC without internet access\.

 Internet access from a private subnet requires network address translation \(NAT\)\.
 To give your function access to the internet, route outbound traffic to a NAT gateway in a public subnet\.
 The NAT gateway has a public IP address and can connect to the internet through the VPC's internet gateway\.
-For more information, see [NAT Gateways](https://docs.aws.amazon.com/vpc/latest/userguide/vpc-nat-gateway.html) in the *Amazon VPC User Guide*\.
+For more information, see [NAT gateways](https://docs.aws.amazon.com/vpc/latest/userguide/vpc-nat-gateway.html) in the *Amazon VPC User Guide*\.

-## Sample VPC Configurations<a name="vpc-samples"></a>
+## Sample VPC configurations<a name="vpc-samples"></a>

 Sample AWS CloudFormation templates for VPC configurations that you can use with Lambda functions are available in this guide's GitHub repository\.
 There are two templates:
 + [vpc\-private\.yaml](https://github.com/awsdocs/aws-lambda-developer-guide/blob/master/templates/vpc-private.yaml) – A VPC with two private subnets and VPC endpoints for Amazon Simple Storage Service and Amazon DynamoDB\.
 You can use this template to create a VPC for functions that do not need internet access\.
 This configuration supports use of Amazon S3 and DynamoDB with the AWS SDK, and access to database resources in the same VPC over a local network connection\.